sntakirutimana72/final-capstone-backend/api.doc.md

 # API ENDPOINTS DOC
-> Using the specifications below, users can access our api endpoints using tools like `postman`, etc.
+> Using the specifications below, users can access our API endpoints using tools like `postman`, etc.

 ## Specifications
   ### sign-up